niplav/site/nootropics.md

 *—Dschelāladdīn Rūmī, “Am Ende bist du entschwunden”, 1256*

-Appendix B: The code for Analyzing The Caffeine Data
+Appendix B: The Code for Analyzing The Caffeine Data
 -----------------------------------------------------

 I realised the code for this wasn't interesting to probably anyone,